 St. Joseph cosmetic dentist Dr. Andrea Godawa only performs the restoration portion of your dental implant procedure.
 She will refer you to a specialist in the area for the implant portion of the procedure.

 The specialist will insert a titanium implant into your jawbone.
 As you heal over a period of six to twelve weeks, your jawbone will grow around and fuse with the implant, securing it in place.
 This process is called osseointegration.

 Once osseointegration is complete, a titanium post, called an abutment, is attached to the implant.
-Dr. Erickson will then take impressions of your teeth and create a model of your bite.
+Dr. Godawa will then take impressions of your teeth and create a model of your bite.
 This model will be sent to the lab for use in the construction of your dental crown.
-When the crown has been made, Dr. Erickson will attach it to the abutment.
+When the crown has been made, Dr. Godawa will attach it to the abutment.
 You can then enjoy all the benefits of a fully functional prosthetic tooth.